soap-less/CrabBot/README.md

 - Select your current time.
 - Select the most appropriate timezone.
 - Done!
 CrabBot will send out a new schedule every week.
-- If you'd like to generate a schedule for this week, run /this-week.
+- If you'd like to generate a schedule for the current week, run /this-week.

 ## Commands